 Climate Change Balmain-Rozelle is possibly best known for its bi-monthly Climate in the Pub.
-At present we are meeting via Zoom, but everything else is the same: join us from 6.50 for 7pm, second Tuesday every even month for an informal and informed discussion.
-You will need to register.
+From April 2021 we are returning to live meetings - in the Pub!
+Join us from 6.30 for 7pm, second Tuesday every even month for an informal and informed discussion.
+Numbers are still restricted, so you will need to register.

 We have a guest speaker or two for the chosen topic.
 Subscribe to our Event Calendar, Newsletter or watch out for our Climate in the Pub posters on power poles in the area.
 For the full authentic experience ask us to let you help put the posters up!
-On the evening pour yourself a drink, listen to the experts, ask questions and share your views.
+On the evening come in good time for a drink and a chat beforehand (or maybe a meal), listen to the experts, ask questions and share your views.

 Hydrogen & Renewable Energy: Consider the Possibilities Tue 8 Dec